-We hope that the Lasair-ZTF broker, described herein, will become one of these community brokers.
+Lasair will be a Community Broker for LSST.
 In preparation, the LSST-UK team has built a prototype, using phase A funding, to broker the ZTF[1] transient stream, that we call Lasair-ZTF.
 The objectives are to gain experience, to build and interact with a user community, to and to experiment with new technologies.
 In building Lasair-ZTF, we have adopted a user-centric strategy: asking for contributions from the community, then promoting the best of those to the system level, so they are available to all on the front page of Lasair.
 In this way, the most useful and best of that built by the community is made available to the entire Lasair community.